iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 > A Warning: This app is a scam.
 The doctor the app paired me with took my $40 co-pay and in the middle of me telling her my symptoms cut me off and told me she wasn't comfortable treating a mild case of nausea.
 All I wanted was for her to prescribe something to counter the nausea.
 This "doctor" had already decided before I ever spoke to her that she wasn't going to treat me.
 She said she absolutely refused to treat me.
 Just a warning.
 They will take your money but they may refuse to treat you.<br> :date: __2021-04-14 22:11:00__

 > I'm uninstalling this app.
 The doctors on here treat me suspiciously most of the time and tell me to suck it up and deal.
 Then I still get charge the same for receiving no help at all.
 The therapy on here is a joke, too.
 Horrible app.
 Find a different one if you can.<br> :date: __2021-04-13 16:43:48__

-> Had to restset damn password several times.
-Link will take to site to change password and once you change damn app still say invalid.
-Plus never can get a person on phone.
-I am in pain and will just take my chances at ER.
-Plus no area to key in your insurance information<br> :date: __2021-04-03 20:06:43__